CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 6. Activate MFA Authentication

-- You need to activate MFA (multi-factor authentication), to be able to log in the Sensitive Data services.
+- You need to activate MFA (multi-factor authentication) to be able to log in the Sensitive Data services.
 [More about multi-factor authentication](../../accounts/mfa.md).
 - Before activating MFA you need to have some authentication application in your mobile, for example Google Authenticator or Microsoft Authenticator.
 - Go to the **Profile** page (Left side menu or top right hamburger menu).
 - Enable Multi-Factor Authentication by clicking **“Activate”**.
-- This will create a QR code, that you can read with your authentication application (for example Google Authenticator).
+- This will create a QR code which you can read with your authentication application (for example Google Authenticator).
-- You authentication application will provide a verification code, that you can now write to MyCSC **“Verification code”** field and click **“Verify”**.
+- You authentication application will provide a verification code which you can now write to MyCSC **“Verification code”** field and click **“Verify”**.

 ![Multi-Factor Authentication.](./images/MyCSC/MyCSC_MFA.png)